Princess Victoria of Saxe-Coburg-Saalfeld: Royal feud

 Conroy had high hopes for his patroness and himself: he envisaged Victoria succeeding to the throne at a young age, thus needing a regency government, which, following the Regency Act 1830, would be headed by the princess's mother (who had already served in that capacity in Germany following the death of her first husband).
 As the personal secretary of the Duchess, Conroy would be the veritable "power behind the throne".
 He had not counted on William IV surviving long enough for Victoria to come of age and be able to succeed to the throne as an adult and consequently, while cultivating her mother, had shown little consideration for Victoria.

-When the latter succeeded, Conroy risked having no influence over her.
+When Victoria succeeded, Conroy risked having no influence over her.
 He tried to force Victoria to agree to make him her personal secretary once she succeeded, but this plan, too, backfired.
 Victoria resented her mother's support for Conroy's schemes and being pressured by her to sign a paper declaring Conroy her personal secretary.
-The result was that when Victoria became queen, she relegated the Duchess to separate accommodations, away from her own.
+The result was that when Victoria became queen, she relegated the Duchess to separate accommodation, away from her own.